Child Neurology Residency Rotations

 While on selective and elective rotations, residents receive additional training in outpatient child neurology management in both subspecialty and private practice settings, to gain experience in such areas as child development; dysautonomia; epilepsy; neuro-oncology, neurofibromatosis, and tuberous sclerosis; neuromuscular diseases; neurologic rehabilitation; neurogenetics and neurometabolic disease; neuro-ophthalmology; and general child neurology private practice.

 During CN-1, child neurology residents participate in the same call pool as the adult neurology residents, with night and weekend services that include a night float system during the week.
-Residents are included in the call rotation covering all adult neurology sites, including Tisch Hospital, Bellevue, and the VA NY Harbor Healthcare System.
+Residents are included in the call rotation covering all adult neurology sites, including Tisch Hospital and the Kimmel Pavilion, Bellevue, and the VA NY Harbor Healthcare System.